michael-hardeman/gdnative_ada/README.md

 # gdnative_ada

-godot nativescript bindings in ada
+Godot NativeScript bindings for the Ada programming language